brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 Compilation with OpenMP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some data processing algorithms work much faster if you run them in multiple threads.
+Some data processing and machine learning algorithms work much faster if you run them in multiple threads.
 To parallel computations we use OpenMP library.

-Libraries which you download from PYPI/Nuget/Maven/etc compiled with OpenMP support for Windows and Linux, if you are using MacOS, Android or ARM devices and want to speed up computations you need to build these libraries on your machine from the source and enable OpenMP option.
+**Precompiled libraries which you download from PYPI/Nuget/Maven/etc built without OpenMP support and work in single thread.**

+If you need to increase performance of signal processing algorithms you need to compile BrainFlow from the source and turn on *USE_OPENMP* option.

 To build BrainFlow with OpenMP support first of all you need to install OpenMP.